Where experience matters: Senior Ultrasonographer / Consultant Radiologist Scans

 A lubricating gel is put on your skin and a small handheld probe is moved over your skin to assess the underlying structures.
 You should not feel anything other than the sensor and gel on your skin.

-An internal ultrasound allows our ultrasonographer to look through the vagina.
-During the procedure, you will be asked to lie on your back and a small probe will be gently passed into the vagina and the images are transmitted to a monitor.
+During the procedure, you will be asked to lie on your back and a small probe (transducer) will be passed about two to three inches into the vaginal canal while the images are transmitted to a monitor.

-Internal examinations are ideal for looking at your ovaries and womb and may cause some discomfort, but should not be painful.
+These internal examinations are ideal for examining a patient’s ovaries and womb.
+It may cause some discomfort, but should not be painful.